 It’s a stewardship we take seriously.
-Our 240 acres are about one-third fields and pasture, one-third woodland and one-third wetland.
+Our 210 acres are about one-third field and pasture, one-third woodland and one-third wetland.
 To help preserve it, the development rights have been sold on most of it.

 In our earliest days, Christopher Panciera, an immigrant from a tiny village in the Italian Dolomites, chopped trees for lumber to sell to the railroad for a spur to a nearby quarry.
 And to pay off the money borrowed to buy the land.
 Too quickly, in fact, to please his local moneylender.

-The size of the herd increased over the years.
-With the help of family members, the farm now is home to about 35 to 45 cows.
-Most are registered with the American Hereford Association.
+The size of the herd changes with the season and available resources.
+Many have been registered with the American Hereford Association.
 They are bred on the farm with our bulls or through carefully selected AI bulls.
-They’re raised on mother’s milk and our pastures, then fed on hay primarily grown on our acres.
-We know all the sources of their food, the status of each’s health, and their nicknames.
+They’re raised on mother’s milk and our pastures, then fed hay primarily grown on our acres.
+Birth and calving records are kept.
+We know all sources of their food, the status of each’s health, their lineage, behaviors and nicknames.

-We specialize in selling beef on the hoof, to buyers who may want to raise cows themselves, process them for beef for personal use or to sell through established markets.
-It’s hard work, every day.
-But we think the results, to our customers and to ourselves, are worth it.
+We sell our cattle live on the hoof, direct to buyers who may want to raise cows themselves, process them for beef for personal or commercial use or to sell through established markets.